Kooni-Boop/Cpp_Vector_Alignment/README.md

 # Cpp_Vector_Alignment
-Make random vectoer seprerated with real numbers and imaginary numbers and sort by descending order.
+Makes random vectors seprerated with real numbers and imaginary numbers and sort them by descending order.